THE WHAT, WHY AND WHO

-Rhythmworks uses the art of Japanese Taiko drumming to align teams who need to rebuild cohesion fast.
+When it comes to innovative team building ideas, Rhythmworks has the answer.
+We use the art of Japanese Taiko drumming to align teams who need to rebuild cohesion fast.

-Taiko drumming is a powerful blend of rhythm, dynamic movement and human spirit.
+Taiko drumming is a blend of powerful rhythms and dynamic movements.

-We’ve taken Taiko a stage further to create highly effective team-building experiences.
+We’ve created highly effective team-building experiences using Taiko drumming.
 Our programmes culminate in your team achieving a stunning Taiko performance, requiring commitment, mutual awareness, support, trust and enthusiasm: the same principles that unite successful teams in business.